Downstream

 By: Oilfield Africa Review

-Even under the crude-for-naira arrangement, Nigerian crude is purchased at international benchmark prices, meaning the refinery does not receive discounted crude.
+He further emphasized that even under the crude-for-naira arrangement, Nigerian crude is purchased at international benchmark prices, meaning the refinery does not receive discounted crude.
+He noted that the import-dependent countries are worst hit as the global oil crisis escalates.

-Global oil markets are experiencing extreme volatility, with crude prices rising from the mid-$60 range to nearly $120 per barrel within a week.
+Global oil markets are experiencing extreme volatility, with crude prices rising from the mid-$60 range to nearly $120 per barrel within a week, before easing between $80 -$ 90 after President Donald Trump made a definitive statement that the end of the war in Iran is in sight.

 Sponsored Partners